New ARS Food and Nutrition Research Briefs Issued

 By Kim Kaplan

-The popular online newsletter reports discoveries from researchers at ARS laboratories nationwide.
+The latest issue, which reports discoveries from researchers at ARS laboratories nationwide, can be found at: https://www.ars.usda.gov/oc/fnrb/2020/fnrb0120/

-ARS Food and Nutrition Research Briefs is offered with color photos and illustrations on the Web.
-And by clicking the "subscribe" link on the newsletter's home page, readers can sign up for either of two e-mail options: They can receive the full text of the newsletter by e-mail or simply an advisory when a new issue has been posted online.
+ARS Food and Nutrition Research Briefs is available on the web.
+Readers can sign up for either of two email options: They can receive the full text of the newsletter by email or simply an advisory when a new issue has been posted online.